Constitution

 CHAPTER IV – DUTIES AND POWERS OF OFFICERS

-PARAGRAPH 3 The Vice-President shall preside at the meetings of the Society or of the Board of Directors in the absence of the President and President-elect and discharge the duties of the President-Elect in case of a vacancy in his office.
+PARAGRAPH 3 The Vice-President shall preside at the meetings of the Society or of the Board of Directors in the absence of the President and President-elect and discharge the duties of the President-Elect in case of a vacancy in the office.

 PARAGRAPH 4 The duties of the Secretary-Treasurer shall be: